-Schedule a Free Texas Bar Exam Coaching Session
+Schedule a Free Texas Bar Exam Strategy Session

 Texas Bar Exam Format

 The Texas Bar Exam is administered over two days.
 The examiners have adopted the Uniform Bar Exam (“UBE”).

 Texas administers the written portion of the exam on the first day of the Texas bar exam.
 The written portion consists of the Multistate Performance Test (“MPT”) and the Multistate Essay Exam (“MEE”).
 You have three hours to answer two MPT questions.
 You have three hours to answer six MEE questions.

-The Multistate Bar Exam (“MBE”) is administered on the second day of the Texas bar exam.
+Texas administers the Multistate Bar Exam (“MBE”) on the second day of the Texas bar exam.
 The MBE is a multiple-choice test containing 200 questions.
 The MBE is split into a morning and afternoon session.
 Each session consists of 100 questions.
 You have three hours to complete each session.